What is Adempas?

 How is PAH diagnosed?

-Some of the tests used to diagnose PAH are echocardiography (images produced by sound waves bounced off the heart and lungs) and right heart catheterization (a tube inserted in the pulmonary artery that measures blood pressure).
+Some of the tests used to diagnose PAH include an echocardiogram (images produced by sound waves bounced off the heart and lungs) and right-heart catheterization (a tube inserted in the pulmonary artery that measures blood pressure).

 Can PAH be treated?